Solo Travel in Connecticut: Time for a Self-Care Break Last Updated: October 2023

 Ease into Sound Baths & Meditation

 Embark on a sound journey and achieve a state of deep relaxation as a way to retune and rebalance.
 Vibrating bowls are said to promote relaxation and offer powerful healing properties.
 Traditionally used in meditation, the sound waves are believed to improve circulation and blood flow.
 Drum circles are also said to be good for the soul.
 The central beat encourages a meditative surrender to the rythm.
 Try it for yourself!
-Connecticut has sound-sational experiences for you to find auditory bliss.
+Or, try traditional forms of meditation and mindful movement.
+Whether in person or online, Connecticut has many centering experiences for you to find the bliss you deserve.

 Soak Up Forest Bathing

 The scent of trees, the sunlight peeking out from in between leaves, this sense of connectedness and comfort in nature is referred to as Forest Bathing.
 The term is inspired by the Japanese concept of "taking in the forest atmosphere", and here's good news—Connecticut offers so many places where you can connect with the outdoors...and yourself.
 From farms to parks and from forests to trails, you’ll find a perfect spot to soak in the peace and beauty of nature all around you.